From Operations to CEO

 Operations is most common background for S&P 500 CEOs

-- For the second year in a row, executive search firm Spencer Stuart found that Operations (31%) was the most common functional role prior to becoming CEO.
+- Executive search firm Spencer Stuart was found that Operations (31%) was the most common functional role prior to becoming CEO.

 - Wisconsin tied with Harvard as having most alumni serving as CEOs.